Joy-less/Embers/Source/Embers/Documentation.md

 float.round(digits = 0)
 	Returns the float rounded to the given number of decimal places (which can be negative).

+float.floor
+	Returns the highest integer lower than the given float.

+float.ceil
+	Returns the lowest integer higher than the given float.

+float.truncate
+	Returns the float as an integer with the decimal places removed.
 ```
 ```
 proc.call(*args)